lvh/txyoga/doc/tutorial/accessing.rst

  Accessing collections and elements
 ====================================

-To introduce txYoga, we're going to start with a simple example of a bunch of employees who work at a startup (because blogs with articles are just cliché).
+To introduce txyoga, we're going to start with a simple example of a bunch of employees who work at a startup (because blogs with articles are just cliché).